shinckel/push_swap/README.md

 1. Sort a stack using the least amount of instructions (a.k.a. **actions**);
 2. `Stack A` is given a random list of unorganized numbers;
-3. Sort them so that `Stack A` is organized from smallest to largest;
+3. Sort them so that `Stack A` is organized from smallest to largest, in ascending order;
 4. The actions are named: `sa`, `sb`, `ss`, `ra`, `rb`, `rr`, `rra`, `rrb`, `rrr`, `pa`, `pb`;

 input `./push_swap 1337 42 -16`